samuelportela/mobplace/README.md

     $ ripple emulate

-**Tip:**
+**Tips:**
-* After you modify some app file, refresh the page by clicking the browser "Reload" button (DO NOT USE THE KEYBOARD SHORTCUT TO RELOAD THE PAGE).
+* After you modify some app file, refresh the page by clicking the browser "Reload" button (DO NOT USE THE KEYBOARD SHORTCUT TO RELOAD THE PAGE);
+* If your app is used to make cross domain requests, go to the Ripple's panel and disable the "Cross Domain Proxy" property located at the "Settings" tab.

 # Developing with Eclipse + ADT